Addons

 > mysql --user=${CLOUDRON_MYSQL_USERNAME} --password=${CLOUDRON_MYSQL_PASSWORD} --host=${CLOUDRON_MYSQL_HOST} ${CLOUDRON_MYSQL_DATABASE}

-if the app requires more than one database.
+Set the multipleDatabases option to true if the app requires more than one database.

 CLOUDRON_MYSQL_DATABASE_PREFIX= # prefix to use to create databases

-All the databases use utf8mb4
+All databases use utf8mb4 encoding by default.

 mysql> SELECT @@character_set_database, @@collation_database;